- Local News

-By the time his new office building opened grandly Thursday night in Wilmington, Jeff Gallop was already comfortably settled behind a clean, wraparound desk and plenty of personal identity, like the hockey memorabilia that made the place homey.
+By the time his new office building opened grandly Thursday night in Wilmington, Jeff Gallop was already comfortably settled behind a clean, wraparound desk and plenty of personal identity, like the hockey memorabilia and family photos that made the place homey.

 But it won’t be a permanent home to the PowerPlay Mobile CEO and his four employees.
 The plan of the mobile-marketing strategies company is to, pretty quickly, outgrow the place.

-Gallop’s business is one of the first five tenants at 803 S. College Road, the UNCW Center for Innovation and Entrepreneurship (CIE), a brand new but long-planned business accelerator serving to house infant-stage enterprises at low or no cost and grow them with expert guidance into strong, adroit and independent job creators who can move to bigger digs and help the local economy prosper.
+Gallop’s business is one of the first five tenants at 803 S. College Road, the UNCW Center for Innovation and Entrepreneurship (CIE), a brand new but long-planned business accelerator serving to house infant-stage enterprises at low or no cost.
+Ideally, it will grow them with expert guidance into strong, adroit and independent job creators who can move to bigger digs and help the local economy prosper.